-Tata’s Tacos in Portage Park describes their au-jus consommé as “down and dirty,” and I’m not ashamed to admit that’s how I looked after I finished eating them.
-Tata’s sears their tortillas in the consommé, which gives the tacos an extra flavor boost.
+Tata’s Tacos in Portage Park describes their au-jus consomé as “down and dirty,” and that’s how you’ll probably look after eating them.
+Tata’s sears their tortillas in the consomé, which gives the tacos an extra flavor boost.
 Order the “Tijuana”—three shredded birria tacos for $16.
 In addition to the cheesy birria, they offer at least a dozen types of tacos, including The Tux, a seared scallop and ribeye taco, and the Jibarito which is served on a plantain tortilla.

-A lively restaurant in Gage Park, I knew it was a good sign when I smelled white onions being grilled as soon as I walked in.
-Those onions gave El Asador’s quesabirria tacos the crunch that I want to go with a side of rich consomé.
+A lively restaurant in Gage Park, you’ll know you’re in the right place when you smell white onions on the grill as soon as you walk in.
+Those onions give El Asador’s quesabirria tacos the crunch that you want to go with a side of rich consomé.
 Their beef quesabirria is a new offering and can be ordered at both their 47th and 51st location.
 You can get the three or four taco quesabirria dinner—it comes with rice and beans, along with a side of cilantro, onion, and the consomé.
-I’m still mad I didn’t order the four taco dinner.
-Until next time.

 Some are new to this, but Birrieria Ocotlan is true to this.
 They’ve been serving birria (and now quesabirria tacos) since 1978.
 It’s a family recipe, and they like to keep things traditional with choices including beef and goat tacos.
 A “Combo Quesatacos″ includes three quesabirria tacos, beans, rice, a pop (yes, pop, not soda), and of course, a side of consomé.

 Tacotlan in Hermosa really does birria, and they have a whole separate menu to prove it.
-That menu includes birria ramen, and even bizza (birria pizza), but I only had eyes for the quesabirria.
-Co-owner Jessica Perjes (and her father and co-owner Everado Macias) told me that Tacotlan is one of the first restaurants to introduce quesabirria to Chicago, and the proof is in the delicious taco.
+That menu includes birria ramen, and even bizza (birria pizza), but we only have eyes for the quesabirria.
+This one of the first restaurants to introduce quesabirria to Chicago, and the proof is in the delicious taco.
 Theirs oozes chihuahua cheese, and if the tacos weren’t great enough, the side of consomé could be a dish by itself.
 You can get individual tacos for $4.25, or an order of three for $13.50.
-I’ll be back for the ramen.
+We'll be back for the ramen.
 And the bizza.